bigprof-software/appgini-on-docker/README.md

 git clone https://github.com/bigprof-software/appgini-on-docker.git \
    ~/appgini-on-docker && \
 cd ~/appgini-on-docker && \
-cp .env.example .env
+cp example.env .env
 ```

 The above command will clone this repository to the `appgini-on-docker` directory in your
-home directory, and will copy the `.env.example` file to `.env` in the same directory.
+home directory, and will copy the `example.env` file to `.env` in the same directory.

 ## Prepare your AppGini app for deployment